Info-UVEN/UVEN_Website/README.md

 ---

 ## ⚠️ Important Notice
--  This project is the **exclusive intellectual property** of *United Ventures Engineering Services*.
+-  This project is the **exclusive intellectual property** of *United Ventures Engineering Consultancy Services*.
 - **Cloning, copying, redistributing, or unauthorized access is strictly prohibited.**
 - The codebase is provided **only for internal/company-approved purposes**.